 There is always demand within the culinary arts to find a job opportunity and for a Chef, Bartender or Cafe/Restaurant Manager the average salary annually is approximately $44,500 however salary is typically at a per hour rate.
 The culinary arts is seen to have a projected growth of 3.7% per year as there is a shortage of Chefs in New Zealand as many seek employment overseas.

-Beauty Therapist - Beauty and Beauty Therapy
+Beauty Therapist - Beauty

 In the Beauty industry, there is currently strong growth with the promise of future job prospects in areas such as eyelash extensions, makeup application, facials, spray tanning and hair care and design.
 Within New Zealand, there has been an increase for a variety of beauty services driven by changes to demographic trends and innovation in treatments and technology.